-ACTIVITIY ESG/Impact Engagement Letter: Following approval by our Investment Committee, beneficiaries certify that the information provided is accurate whilst agreeing to comply with INOKS' Impact and ESG principles and requirements as stipulated in the Impact Framework by signing and executing the ESG/Impact Engagement Letter.
-In case of breach and failing remedy in a time frame contractually agreed already at the level of the ESG/Impact Engagement Letter, a prompt divestment plan will be enacted if no immediate divestment is feasible.
-RESPONSIBILITY Legal Manager ESG/Impact Managers Compliance Manager
+Following approval by our Investment Committee, beneficiaries certify that the information provided during due diligence is accurate, whilst agreeing to comply with INOKS' Impact and ESG principles and requirements as stipulated in the Impact Framework.
+This is formalised by the signing and executing of the ESG/Impact Engagement Letter.
+Subject to the findings of the due diligence and communications, Impact and ESG action plans are included to introduce impact targets, initiatives and ESG corrective measures to be addressed within established timeframes.